 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-Your Company has not accepted any deposits from the public within the meaning ofChapter V of the Act and as such no amount of principal or interest was outstanding as onthe Balance Sheet date.
+Your Company has not accepted any deposits from the public within the meaning ofChapter V of the Act and rules framed there under.

 INTERNAL FINANCIAL CONTROL SYSTEM AND THEIR ADEQUACY

-The Internal Control System of your Company is also tested on a half-yearly basis by aspecialized external audit firm.
-In addition to such periodic audits the Company also hasin place a well implemented risk management policy.
+The Internal Control System of your Company is tested on a yearly basis by aspecialized external audit firm.
+In addition to such periodic audits the Company also hasin place a well-implemented risk management policy.

 LOANS GUARANTEES AND INVESTMENTS

 Particulars of loans given investments made guarantees given and securities providedare given in Note nos.
-5 and 6 of the Notes to the Standalone Financial Statements.
+4 6 12 and 45 of the Notes forming part of Financial Statements.